bjorn2404/jQuery-Store-Locator-Plugin/readme.md

 ### Version 2.6.3

 * Added [InfoBubble](https://github.com/googlemaps/js-info-bubble) support and example file.
+* Added markerAlphaColor setting to change the marker letter color.
 * Added query string parameter filter check so that results can be filtered with URL query strings.

 ### Version 2.6.2